davidrtorres/Model-3-Tanzania-Water-Crisis/README.md

 ## Modeling
 I created KNearest Neighbors and Random Forest models for the multi-class classification problem.
 I used the method GridSearchCV for hyperparameter optimization.
 The metrics used to evaluate the model's performance was accuracy, Classification Report and Confusion Matrix.
 The RandomForestClassifier performed the best with a 79% accuracy.
+Precision is  the ratio between the True Positives and all the Positives.
+For our problem statement, that would be the measure of wells that were correctly predicted  as functioning out of all the wells that are actually functioning.
+When the model predicts that the well is functioning, it is correct around 82% of the time.
+This is important because an organization needs to be able to rely on our predictions and does’t want to start spending time and money on repairing a well because the model predicted it as non-functioning when in fact it's actually functioning.
+The model has done a pretty good job with this prediction.

 <p align="center">
   <img width="460" height="300" src="classification_report.png">